 How to Keep Deer Away From Your Marigolds

-Now that we know bambi might be the culprit for your half-eaten marigold flowers, how can we keep them from eating more of our vegetable gardens?
+Now that we know deer might be the culprit for your half-eaten (or whole-eaten) marigold flowers, how can we keep them from eating more of our vegetable gardens?

 When planting marigolds outside they are especially vulnerable, so I’d recommend something like this until they are big enough to stand on their own.

 Putting up a fence is probably the only deer-proof method to keep them away from your plants.
 However, the fence needs to be at least 8 feet tall.
 For many, that can be a large expense, so there are other ways to get rid of deer that are cheaper.